-This mine is essentially connected to the better known and more easily accessible Glencarbury Baryte Mine, which was initally operated by a Mr. Barton (Hallissy, 1923).
-It was worked since 1878 and over the proceeding hundred years it continued to have periods of great productivity as well as long periods of cessation.
+This mine is essentially connected to the better known and more easily accessible Glencarbury Baryte Mine, and is part of that system.
+This was initally operated by a Mr. Barton (Hallissy, 1923).
+It was worked since 1878 and over the proceeding hundred years it continued to have periods of great productivity interlaced with long periods of cessation.
 In the later half of the 20th century it was significantly modernised and it is possible that the great ‘entrance’ shaft was used for machinery access or as pulley system for removing baryte (MacNamara, 2013).

 However, since being finally abandoned in the 1980s, some of the mine passages have collapsed (although I imagine this was done intentionally), closing horizontal and ground access to this section of the mine.

 We had little time to explore it all but it was clear that in some parts of the mine, the workers cut into some natural caverns.
 Perhaps the least dramatic feature but the most fascinating is the presence of perfect cave peals in one ‘mine’ passage.
 Cave pearls are extremely delicate cave formations in which calcite is precipitated from running water and forms around a nucleas of dust or dirt.
 The constant flow of water (such as in a dripping pool) causes them to become well rounded.
 They can take thousands of years to form and can be destroyed by even slight disturbance or an influx of impurities.
 Despite this, the miners who broke into this section of natural cave and subsequently worked it, remarkably avoided disturbing the formation and it can be seen in pristine condition.